 - Now run the analysis and go to the load case editor and select Pressure Vs Elevation as shown in Fig. 2

 - In the next step enter the pressure vs elevation profile in-consistent unit and enter wind direction cosines as shown in Fig. 3.
-Normally wind analysis is performed considering wind flow from North, South, East and West direction.
+Normally wind analysis is performed considering wind flow from North, South, East, and West direction.
 Accordingly, Enter +1 or -1 in X or Z direction.
 Wind analysis is generally not considered in a vertical direction.

-- Refer Fig. 4 and prepare the highlighted load cases additionally for wind analysis.
-Load cases for L17 to L20 are for code compliance checking and load cases from L5 to L8 for support and Nozzle load checking.
+- Refer to Fig. 4 and prepare the highlighted load cases additionally for wind analysis.
+Load cases for L17 to L20 are for code compliance checking and load cases from L5 to L8 are for support and Nozzle load checking.

-- Refer to Fig 5 and make the combination method as scalar or absolute for the shown load cases.
+- Refer to Fig 5 and make the combination method scalar or absolute for the shown load cases.

-- In the final stage run the analysis and check results.
+- In the final stage run the analysis and check the results.
 If failing makes suitable adjustments to qualify the same.